YU000jp/logseq-plugin-daily-kanban/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select marketplace
-- Type `2` in the search field, select it from the search results and install
+- Type `hop` in the search field, select it from the search results and install

 ### Usage

+- Place any links in a page content.
 - Displayed at the bottom of the page if the page contains links to other pages.

+### Plugin Settings

 ---